cw-lucaswaki/rubosquad/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+This command will:
+1. Identify Ruby files that have changed compared to the `main` branch
+2. Run RuboCop on these files with auto-correct enabled
+3. Apply auto-corrections where possible
+4. Display a summary of offenses and corrections

+### Example Output
 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing